skiplang/skip/docs/developer/README-cmake.md

 Now all parts of the repo are using the new `skip.project.json` file format.

-# Runtime Development Workflow
+# Runtime Development Workflow (Stale)

-The source of truth for the runtimes is in the `tests/runtime/` directory but the compiler uses a copy of the runtime to build itself so editing code in the `tests/runtime/` directory requires an extra step.
+The source of truth for the runtimes is in the `src/runtime/` directory but the compiler uses a copy of the runtime to build itself so editing code in the `tests/runtime/` directory requires an extra step.

 * The runtime in `lkg/runtime/` is used to compile the lkg (last known good) compiler.
 * The runtime in `src/runtime/` is used to compile the compiler.
-* The runtime in `tests/runtime/` is used to compile tests.

 The development process of `tests/runtime/` code is: